 Every clerk has an appointment calendar to record notes about work and events that cannot be dealt with immediately.
 The first clerk condenses this into an appointment calendar for the Kompanie.”

 In reality of course these regulations were not always followed.
 In surviving wartime photos of Wehrmacht soldiers performing clerical tasks, some of the writing desks are very spartan and clean, others cluttered with papers and very messy.
 Looking at any given writing desk it may not be possible to say just what kind of work was being performed there, whether it was simply a place where an officer might deal with routine correspondence, or a duty station where a clerk might be filling out dozens of different documents every day.
 The appearance of a reenacted Schreibstube must necessarily be dictated partially by the scenario of a given event, and partially by the real demands of clerical work at that event.
-In general, a reenacted Schreibstube is not just a display to be seen but is the place where a Schreiber does his duty and works on documents.
+In general, a reenacted Schreibstube is not just a display to be seen, but is the place where a Schreiber does his duty and works on documents.
 This often necessitates having and using more stamps than may have been required by the historical role being portrayed.
 To fill out a Soldbuch, one might have to be a dozen different officers, a couple of paymasters, a doctor, a Hauptfeldwebel and a supply NCO.
-And of course filling out entries made by each of these people requires different pens and inks.
+And of course filling out entries made by each of these people could require different pens and inks.
 Trying to dovetail the work being performed with the role being portrayed is something that can constantly be refined.
 At some events it may be possible to purely play the role of Kompanieschreiber and not worry about anything that would have been outside the normal duties of such a clerk.
 More often, one may be tasked with other kinds of responsibilities.

 –Truppenstammrollenblatt: This is the unit roster, made up of pages in a binder.